XuewenWangUGA/USAT/README.md

 Converting allele length in bp to repeat time based allele size.

 ## Installation and run
- Download the software into your computer and put in a directory called "usat".
-Double click the USAT.jar to run.
+ Download the software release zip file into your computer, unzip it into a directory called "usat".
+Go to the usat and double click to run.
 This software will use a new version of Java runtime enviroment V17.
 If your computer has an older version, please install the newest Java runtime enviroment V17 or higher from https://www.oracle.com/java/technologies/downloads/#jdk17-windows

  Run USAT

- method 1: double click the forensicAllele-1.1-SNAPSHOT.jar to run
+ method 1: double click the USAT-1.1-SNAPSHOT.jar to run

  or mehotd 2 in command terminal, type